uselagoon/lagoon/docs/using_lagoon/active_standby.md

 ## Configuration
 To change an existing project to support active/standby you'll need to configure some project settings in the Lagoon API

-`productionEnviromment` needs to be modified to regex that covers the branches that should be production environments. @TODO `activeProductionEnvironment` should be set to the branch name of the current environment that is prodcution `standbyProductionEnvironment` should be set to the branch name of the current environment that is in standby
+`productionEnviromment` should be set to the branch name of the current environment that is active `standbyProductionEnvironment` should be set to the branch name of the current environment that is in standby

 ```